 The thought of another day, along with its presence, sets the tone of the day.

 A bad start follows through to a bad day.

 My alarm beeps, and I fly out of bed to turn it off.
 As I stumble into the bathroom to wash my face and brush my teeth, I do a mental scan of my whole body noticing anything out of the ordinary.

 As I shower and get dressed, I feel not quite myself.
 I feel tense, maybe even a little jittery.

-I know this feeling all too well, and I sigh under my breath– another day filled with it.
-It being my anxiety.
+Because I know this feeling all too well, I sigh under my breath– another day filled with it.
+The”It” my anxiety.

 What I thought would be a good day, now turns into a repeating day of anxiety.

 Morning anxiety is a common phenomenon for anxiety sufferers.
 It’s an anxious feeling upon waking or within a few hours after waking.

 Experts say there can be many reasons for this early morning anxiety: